Blog

 2. Germany: Securing Critical Infrastructure

-Application: Germany has deployed anti-drone systems to protect critical infrastructure, including power plants and military bases.
+Application: Germany has deployed anti-drone systems to protect critical infrastructure, including anti drone systems in power plants and military bases.

 Successful Implementation: At a major power plant, anti-drone systems successfully detected and neutralized multiple unauthorized drones.
 The use of radar and high-resolution cameras allowed security teams to track drone movements and respond swiftly.